-More recently, the Oregon Legislature passed Senate Bill 1591, which gave OTE authority over rest areas at Tillamook and Government Camp, and five additional locations along I-84, for a total of 20 rest stops.
-Three more locations on I-5 will be phased in to OTE from the Oregon Department of Transportation in 2014.
+In 2012 the Oregon Legislature passed Senate Bill 1591, which gave OTE authority over rest areas at Tillamook and Government Camp, and five additional locations along I-84.

 Taking pride in a job well done

 The presence of Oregon Travel Experience (OTE) rest area teams has made a remarkable difference for travelers.
-Staff have been on duty to help motorists with car repairs, provided enough fuel to get them to the closest gas station, and act as first responders to traffic incidents along the Interstate.
+Staff have been on duty to help motorists with car repairs, provided enough fuel to get them to the closest gas station, and coordinate incident response services with law enforcement, ODOT, and emergency teams to incidents along the Interstate.